 The above aggregation algorithm calculates the best estimate of the weather records based on consistent time periods such as 5, 10 or 30 minutes.
 If you would like to retrieve raw records without interpolation, you can use the combination method parameter to retrieve the observations.

-There are three values:
+There are four values:

 aggregate – retrieves the interpolated, consistent data described in the previous section.